Pawlak9006/MadMan.github.io/index.md

 ##  My projects Projects

-Here are my final projects, showcasing the skills and knowledge I've gained throughout the course:
+Here are my final projects, showcasing the skills and knowledge I've gained throughout the course, and please have in mind that was just begginig of my cyber-jurney, promise I'll improve :)

 1. [Linux Fundamentals](Docs/Linux Fundamentals - Final Project1 2.pdf)
 2. [Windows Server 2016](Docs/Windows Server 2016 - Final Project.pdf)